PacSim/pacsim/README.md

 `sudo apt install ros-iron-desktop ros-iron-xacro`

-## Docker Dev Container

-A [Dockerfile](./.devcontainer/Dockerfile) is configured that already contains all the dependencies.
-It can be used with a [dev container environment](./.devcontainer) or launched independently wiht the [docker-compose](./docker-compose.yml) file, which uses the same Docker image and executes the [entrypoint.sh script](./entrypoint.sh) at startup.

 # How to get started
 To use PacSim with your autonomous system, you need to create a message converter node to match your own interfaces with the simulator.